github/developer.github.com/content/v3/repos/statistics.md

 * `0-23` = Hour of day
 * Number of commits

-For example, `[2, 14, 25]` would indicate that there were 25 total commits, during the 2:00pm hour on Tuesdays.
+For example, `[2, 14, 25]` indicates that there were 25 total commits, during the 2:00pm hour on Tuesdays.

 <%= headers 200 %>
 <%= json(:repo_stats_punch_card) %>